“Loyaultie Me Lie”:

 Turning loose that Prophecy was one of the “hugest” mistakes that Dumbledore ever made in his life.
 It locked him into a course of action which (acto all our previous readings of him) was out of character, and which put him at cross-purposes with himself.
 He may, believing that most Prophecies are bollocks anyway (or at least that’s what he’s claiming now, we don’t know what he believed about them then), have been attempting to goad Riddle (who he knows believes in them) into unwise action and have the matter settled before any child it foretold was actually born.

 He should have known better.
 You do not ever want to give the Prophecy demons an opening.
-They do not mean well.
+They do play fair, and they do not mean well.

 The gamble seems to have paid off, but the price was way too high.
 And Albus trapped himself every bit as surely as he trapped Tom Riddle.